Is Carbon Monoxide Poisoning?

 Even minor cases of CO poisoning can cause serious complications.

 - brain damage

-- organ damage, including heart damage
+- heart damage

 important to get help as soon as possible if you believe you have CO poisoning.

 - Don’t sleep near a gas or kerosene space heater.

-- Don’t ignore symptoms of carbon monoxide poisoning.
+- Don’t ignore symptoms of CO poisoning.

 If you’ve been exposed to CO, get outdoors immediately and call

 911. Don’t go back into the area until emergency service professionals tell you